carbon-language/carbon-lang/docs/design/variadics.md

 By default, a pack binding pattern can match any number of times, but `each` can optionally be followed by "`(>=` _integer-literal_ `)`", which constrains the binding to match at least that many times.
+This constraint also applies to all other packs in the same pack expansion, and all other packs that are deduced to have the same arity.

 > **TODO:** The minimum-arity constraint syntax is a placeholder.
 Choose a final
 > syntax.